Club Competition Rules 2020/21

 2.5 If a club plays a player before he/she is properly transferred, the Competitions Committee will:

-For a second and/or subsequent breaches of this Rule the penalties as outlined above will apply together with an additional deduction of one point for each breach of the Rule.
+(a) For a second and/or subsequent breaches of this Rule, the penalties as outlined above will apply together with an additional deduction of an increment of one added point to the deduction of points for previous offences for each breach of the Rule.
 Rule 7.6 applies after a third breach of this Rule.

 2.6 A player may only play for one club in any Branch Cup Competition.